What do gravitational-wave observations tell us about Luminous Red Novae?: Method

 where the CBC population from LVK observation contains BNS and NSBH as reported in Table~2 of \cite{GWTC-4Rates}.
 In particular, we use the posterior samples pertaining to the BNS/NSBH \textsc{FullPop-4.0} model \citep{GWTC-4Rates} made available with the paper \citep{GWTC-4zenodo}.

 We present two classes of results.
-In the first, we make use of the plot of the LRNe rate as a function of their absolute magnitudes given in Figure~12 of \cite{karambelkar2023volumetric}.
+In the first, we make use of the plot of the LRNe rate as a function of their absolute magnitudes given in Figure~12 of \cite{karambelkar2023}.
 This allows us to compute the fraction $f^{\rm LVK}_{\rm LRNe}$ as a function of the absolute magnitude of the LRNe, helping us understand the dependence of this fraction on their magnitudes.
 In the second set of results, we obtain the posterior distribution of this fraction, using the aggregated rate of LRNe across all magnitudes.

 For this work, we have used two star formation rates (SFR).
-The first, based on \cite{2014ARA&A..52..415M}, combines data from far-UV, mid-IR, and far-IR to construct a functional representation of the cosmic SFR, though limited to redshifts $z<8$:
+The first, based on \cite{MadauDickinson2014}, combines data from far-UV, mid-IR, and far-IR to construct a functional representation of the cosmic SFR, though limited to redshifts $z<8$:

 with $\rho_0 = 0.015$.
-The second one is based on \cite{2012A&A...539A..31C}, which uses the VIMOS-VLT Deep Survey, a single deep galaxy redshift survey up to redshift $\mathrm{z}\sim 4.5$:
+The second one is based on \cite{Cucciati2012}, which uses the VIMOS-VLT Deep Survey, a single deep galaxy redshift survey up to redshift $\mathrm{z}\sim 4.5$:

-This SFR is used for the verification of the method applied in this work, where we compare the CBC merger rate with \cite{wanderman2015rate}, which uses the similar approach for short GRB rate estimation using the peak fluxes and redshifts of {\textit{BATSE}}, \textit{Swift} and \textit{Fermi} (Figure \ref{fig:SFR/SGRB dist}).
+This SFR is used for the verification of the method applied in this work, where we compare the CBC merger rate with \cite{wanderman2015}, which uses the similar approach for short GRB rate estimation using the peak fluxes and redshifts of {\textit{BATSE}}, \textit{Swift} and \textit{Fermi} (Figure \ref{fig:SFR/SGRB dist}).

 We use three delay time distribution $P(t_d)$ models: power law, lognormal and exponential (see Table~\ref{tab:distributions} for details).
+Although the delay time distribution models adopted in this work are well established in studies of compact binary mergers, it is important to note that natal kicks associated with the common envelope (CE) ejection process may alter the resulting merger timescales \citep{giacobbo2018}.
 The SFR and the CBC merger rates for these models are depicted in Figure~\ref{fig:SFR/SGRB dist}.
 We observe broad consistency between CBC rates evaluated using different delay time distribution models, particularly at low redshifts, where the fraction of LRNe associated with CBCs is examined.